 Typically, tree planting locations should conform to those shown on Drawing DG 701.
 Normally one tree per property frontage is acceptable.
-No trees are to be planted within the SISD at intersections or within the minimum sight distance standards at vehicle crossings.
+No trees are to be planted within the SISD at intersections or within the minimum sight distance standards at vehicle crossings. or RSD visibility splays.
+Trees planted within the CSD visibility splays must be clear pruned to 2.5 m above ground level.

 Refer to Part 3 of this Manual for visibility splay specifications.